pedroven/web-scraper/README.md

 # web-scraper
-A simple web that use web scraping technique to get tech news.
+A simple web app that use web scraping technique to get tech news.